-This cranberry vanilla granola is full of flavor and crunch due to the addition of cranberries, chocolate chips, and sunflower seeds.
+This cranberry vanilla granola is full of flavor and crunch due to the addition of dried cranberries, dairy free chocolate chips, and sunflower seeds.
 It starts out with a basic granola recipe similar to my buttery coconut granola.

 - wide mouth quart sized mason jar and lid